John-Bronson/achewood2/README.md

 - Modern site theme + toggle to switch between classic/modern mode
 - Modern theme: date picker with colored indicators for content (blog/strip)
+- Scrape transcriptions from ohnorobot when available and make them available on the page

+#### Step 4

+- Pie in the sky features requiring authentication:
+- User can bookmark individual comics/blog posts and open a list of their bookmarked faves
+- Discussion forums?
+Maybe pegged to each piece of content?
+This is scary

 ### Installation and Setup🚀